sir-jick/Archive-Arduino-libraries/README.md

 # Archive-Arduino-libraries
-This is my on archive of Arduino libraries .Used for sync over my devices. also you can use this archive.
+This is my on archive of Arduino libraries.
+Used for sync over my devices. also you can use this archive.

+clone repo to arduino library document folder